Pavel401/JobsScraper/README.md

 ## Introduction

-The Jobs Scraper is a powerful Go application designed for scraping job postings from a variety of websites and storing them in a Firebase Firestore database.
+The Jobs Scraper is a powerful Go application designed for scraping job postings from a variety of websites and storing them in an SQLite database.
 Additionally, it offers endpoints for retrieving and synchronizing job postings, making it a valuable tool for job seekers and developers alike.

 ## Prerequisites